tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/网络管理/VPC-CNI 模式/VPC-CNI 模式 Pod 数量限制_intl_en.md

 The following displays the default limits on the number of Pods in each network mode of VPC-CNI.
-If you need more Pods, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=6&level2_id=350&level1_name=%E8%AE%A1%E7%AE%97%E4%B8%8E%E7%BD%91%E7%BB%9C&level2_name=%E5%AE%B9%E5%99%A8%E6%9C%8D%E5%8A%A1CCS).

 ## Limits on the Number of Pods with Shared ENI